leebyron/til/entries/opaque types.md

 this functionality.

-1. I use this as a much simpler version of [private fields] that doesn't require a whole class interface and is scoped to a whole module rather than just a single class (fantastically helpful for a more functional programming style).
+1. I use this as a much simpler version of [private fields] that doesn't require a class interface and is scoped to a whole module rather than just a single class (fantastically helpful for a more functional programming style).

 2. This is a great way to generate "subtypes" of a primitive like a string or